arommers/CPP_Modules/01/ex06/README.md

 </div>

 ## Harl Filter
-So were back it with Harl and his barrage of nonsense messages.
-This time around though we are requested to give Harl a certain message level and have him shout out each one in ascending order starting from the level provided.
+So were back at it with Harl and his barrage of nonsense messages.
+This time around though we are requested to give Harl a certain message level and have him shout out each one in ascending order starting from the level we provided.
 A quick reminder for the level messages:
 - DEBUG
 - INFO